Helden-in-IT-DB/JS_EdgePuzzle/README.md

 > Next we decide which piece to play next.
 > We look at all Unused Pieces []
-> We search for the negative Variant of the previous Piece00 Symbols []
+> We search for the negative Type of the previous Piece00 Symbols []
-> also using Rotations
+> Rotating Piece00 for each option
 > We Save each Piece01 as a Possible Choice []

 > Step Second Neighbors
 > We check if the hypothetical neighbours can connect in the current state
 > We go through all Possible Choices[] on Possible Position[]
+> We skip the previous Card(s)
-> We Look at each Neighbor tile
+> We Look at each Neighbor tile with X+1/-1 or Y+1/-1
-> We choose a fitting piece
+> We choose a fitting Piece02
 > Next we check all Neighbors

 > For each Possible Choice we check